jjjutla/Melobyte/README.md

 ## Uploading the stem files, which act as the proof of creation:
 <img width="1440" alt="Screenshot 2023-09-17 at 16 00 45" src="https://github.com/jjjutla/Melobyte/assets/22000925/da8a4a46-e648-431f-899a-47ee7db050e4">

+# MIT license
+MIT License
+Copyright (c) 2023 Jeevan Jutla

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so.

+See the LICENSE file for details.